British Virgin Islands

 Lee Bay

-Drop the anchor here to dive the Caribbean's most famous wreck, that of the RMS Rhone, which ran aground in 1867 while trying to escape a hurricane.
-The wreck lies between 10-26m.
+Drop anchor here to dive the Caribbean’s most famous wreck, the RMS Rhone, which ran aground in 1867 while trying to escape a hurricane.
+The wreck lies between 10 and 26 metres deep.

 map pinSalt Island